AGCCS/AGCCS-CTRL22/Installation.md

-For our basic test rigs, we the wiring is according to the below diagram.
+For our basic test rigs, the wiring is according to the below diagram.
 Configured for 3x32A, all wires in red colour are 6 square-mm.
-A photo of the unit is give on the main page of this repository.
+A photo of the unit is given on the main page of this repository.

 ![installation](./images/installation.png)

- We are currently assembling a slightly larger unit that additionally holds a power-meter with RS485 interface and a Raspberry Pi.
+ We are currently in the process of assembling a slightly larger unit that additionally holds a power-meter with RS485 interface and a Raspberry Pi, and that forwards the CEE supply to a CEE outlet.